jeaubin/katacoda-scenarios/robot/finish.md

-This training demonstrated that Genie can be very useful as a tool help you manage your device.
+This training demonstrated that Genie can be very useful as a tool help you manage your devices.

-This training can be clone on [github](https://github.com/jeaubin/katacoda-scenarios) under the directory robot.
+This training can be viewed on [github](https://github.com/jeaubin/katacoda-scenarios) under the directory robot.